 Over the last year or so my mom’s back has been becoming very tired and rather hunched over, and mom and I have been discussing what she can do about this.
 One of the options is back braces, so I started to take a tentative look at what’s out there.
 And then I wondered …

 Does Medicare cover back braces ?
-Yes, Medicare Part B covers medically necessary back braces under the durable medical equipment prefabricated orthotics benefit if they have been prescribed by a Medicare-approved doctor.
-If you can’t get coverage under Medicare you may be able to under other state funded programs for the elderly and disabled.
+Yes, Medicare Part B typically gives 80% coverage to “medically necessary” back braces under the durable medical equipment prefabricated orthotics benefit, if they have been prescribed by a Medicare-approved doctor.
+If you can’t get coverage under Medicare you may be able to get help under other state funded programs for the elderly and disabled.

-To get coverage for a back brace, as I have already said, you will need to obtain a signed prescription from a Medicare-enrolled doctor, stating that a back brace is medically necessary.
+To get coverage for a back brace, as I have already said, you will first need to obtain a signed prescription from a Medicare-enrolled doctor, stating that a back brace is “medically necessary”.

-Medicare has guidelines about when coverage may be issued to a patient for a back brace.
+Medicare has guidelines about when coverage may be given to a patient for a back brace.

 The following text is from Medicare’s guidelines for back braces, which they are calling “Spinal Orthosis”